 A very deep refrigerator can pose problems.
 One of the top gripes for many women is “standing on my head to get things out of the frig bottom.”
 (From Mary, on Facebook.)

 And let’s face it, you want a refrigerator that’s large enough to hold what you want it to.
 And that’s a personal “feeling” — you may want enough meat, drinks and veggies for a month at a time, or just food for a weekend.
 Read my related article on Reducing What You Store in the Refrigerator, though, before making a decision on how much space you need.

-General design.
-A lid that latches down (instead of just being held by gravity or a magnetic strip) with a thick gasket is best – far less cold air will seep out.
+A lid that latches down (instead of just being held by gravity or a magnetic strip) with a thick gasket is best for your boat refrigerator – far less cold air will seep out.
 The lid won’t fly across the boat in a knockdown, either!

 An outside surface (surround) that reflects heat will also do wonders to help your refrigerator run more efficiently.
 Que Tal had a teak surround that frequently got warm to the touch in summer – you know that’s not good.

 If you decide to put a drain in the bottom for when you defrost, it needs to have a trap in it – and the trap needs to be within the insulated area.
 An alternative is to be able to securely close the drain.
 Otherwise, hot air from the bilge (well, maybe not hot, but hotter than what’s in the refrigerator) will rise into the refrigerator and you’ll constantly be having to cool it.

 There are all sorts of design possibilities for having either a separate freezer or a freezer compartment within the refrigerator.
 The size of the freezer determines how much meat you can carry, as well as how many meals you can prepare ahead for a passage.
 But it takes a lot of energy to freeze foods in the first place, although not a lot to keep a full freezer frozen.